niksudan/twitterfeed/README.md

 You'll need to specify values for <code>$api_key</code>, <code>$api_secret</code>, <code>$access_key</code>, and <code>$access_secret</code> in **loadtweets.php**.
 You can get these by creating a twitter application via the [Twitter Application Management](https://apps.twitter.com/) site.

-Throw this right at the top of your file to set everything up.
+Throw this somewhere in your file before the twitterfeed functions to set everything up.

     <?php require_once('twitterfeed/twitterfeed.php'); ?>